Things to do in Belize: San Ignacio, Caye Ambergris and Caye Caulker

 Cave tubing

-One activity that was an absolute must during our visit to Belize — and one I highly recommend — is cave tubing, a type of gentle rafting through cave systems.
+One experience we absolutely couldn’t miss during our trip to Belize — and one I highly recommend — was cave tubing, floating through cave systems on inner tubes.

-There are several similar tours available in Belize, and I highly recommend adding at least one of them to your itinerary.
+There are several similar tours available in Belize, and I’d definitely recommend including one in your Belize itinerary.

 .